FNNDSC/pl-monai_spleenseg/README.md

 ## Abstract

 Based off Project MONAI's [spleen segmentation notebook](https://github.com/Project-MONAI/tutorials/blob/main/3d_segmentation/spleen_segmentation_3d.ipynb), this plugin implements both the _training_ and _inference_ phases of the notebook, using data supplied in the _parent_ plugin (see Implementation).
-For the most part, the python notebook code can be used _verbatim_ in the plugin; however, in this example some deeper refactoring (adding typing, and some refactoring) to improve its use as a stand-alone application.

-In general, notebooks are not ideal for batch usage, and often cells repeat code used elsewhere in the notebook.
-This plugin code consolidated and generalized many of these cells into functions, reducing the overall code footprint considerably.
+For the most part, the python notebook code could have been mostly used _verbatim_ in the plugin; however, in this example considerable and deeper refactoring was performed.
+Other than of course now being a complete stand alone implementation, this plugin allows for _continuous_ (or _continued_) training, as well as saving examples of all training/validation/inference datasets as NIfTI volumes to allow for better understanding of the process.

 For the _training_ phase, the parent plugin provides input images (training and labeled) and the output is a model (`pth` and `ONNX` format).
 For the _inference_ phase, the input is a model file, and an image with the output being a segmented result.